demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Isolate_Endpoint_-_Generic_V2_README.md

 This playbook isolates a given endpoint using various endpoint product integrations.
 Make sure to provide valid playbook inputs for the integration you are using.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* FireEye HX - Isolate Endpoint
 * Microsoft Defender For Endpoint - Isolate Endpoint
+* Cortex XDR - Isolate Endpoint
+* Containment Plan
+* Block Endpoint - Carbon Black Response V2
 * Isolate Endpoint - Cybereason
 * Crowdstrike Falcon - Isolate Endpoint
-* Cortex XDR - Isolate Endpoint
+* Cortex XSIAM - Isolate Endpoint (Containment Plan)
-* Block Endpoint - Carbon Black Response V2
-* FireEye HX - Isolate Endpoint

 ### Integrations
 This playbook does not use any integrations.